utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is Utah a Common Law State for Marriage?

-Utah is frequently thought to be a common-law marriage state.
-However, the rules and standards differ slightly from other states.
-Under state laws, couples living together can request that the courts recognize their relationship as a marriage, even if they have not gotten a marriage license or held a ceremony.
+Utah is often considered a common-law marriage state.
+However, the rules and standards differ slightly from those of other states.
+Under state laws, couples living together can request that the courts recognize their relationship as a marriage, even if they have not obtained a marriage license or held a ceremony.
 If the request is approved, both parties are considered married.

-To have a relationship recognized as a marriage by the court, applicants will need to meet the following:
+To have a relationship recognized as a marriage by the court, applicants typically need to meet the following eligibility requirements:

 • Both parties must be old enough and indicate their consent